 Onyx is JPMorgan Chase’s blockchain initiative, which develops products and solutions that leverage distributed ledger technology to support financial institutions and fintech companies.
 In 2023, JPMorgan Chase launched a pilot program in partnership with six banks in India to use Onyx’s technology for real-time settlement of interbank U.S. dollar transactions.

-Chainalysis helps financial institutions and governments monitor the exchange of cryptocurrencies and investigate blockchain activity.
-The company’s tools aim to detect fraudulent trading, laundering and compliance violations as well as gauge NFT security risk, all to build trust in blockchain.
+What they do: Chainalysis combines blockchain data and AI to help financial institutions, governments and crypto businesses monitor cryptocurrency transactions and investigate blockchain activity.
+The company’s tools detect fraudulent trading, money laundering and compliance violations while assessing NFT security risks.
+Its security measures enable organizations to build trust and maintain regulatory compliance in digital asset ecosystems.

 Blockchain Smart Contracts